-4. Reinstall the battery plate
+3. Reinstall the battery plate

 - a.
 Cover the connected terminal with the black rubber boot. - b.
-Reinstall the battery cover plate using the wrench from the toolkit.
+Reinstall the battery cover plate.

-Step 4 - Adding Oil
+Step 2 - Adding Oil

 The generator requires engine oil to operate properly.
 The generator, when new from the package, contains no oil in the crankcase.
 You must add the proper amount of oil before operating the generator for the first time.
 This amount is equal to the oil capacity of the engine crankcase: